top of page

 Pre and Postnatal Support

-Prenatal counselling supports mental wellness while the baby is in the womb by assisting women in sorting through various emotions they may be feeling.
-However, it's not just for expecting mothers but also partners and families with children.
+Prenatal counselling supports mental wellness while the baby is in the womb by assisting individuals in sorting through various emotions they may be feeling.
+This is not just for expecting mothers but also partners and families with children.

 Body image

-Many women struggle with their body image and find it difficult to accept the changes their bodies undergo during pregnancy.
-At KTS, we can support pregnant women in managing body image triggers and challenging harmful attitudes and behaviours.
-We believe pregnant women who get help with their body image are more prepared to deal with the physical changes after giving birth and are better able to accept—and even embrace—their postpartum bodies.
+Many individuals struggle with their body image and find it difficult to accept the changes their bodies undergo during pregnancy.
+At KTS, we can support pregnant people in managing body image triggers and challenging harmful attitudes and behaviours.
+We believe pregnant individuals who get help with their body image are more prepared to deal with the physical changes after giving birth and are better able to accept—and even embrace—their postpartum bodies.

 Expectations and advice

-Women are under much pressure when it comes to having a baby.
+New parents are under a lot of pressure when it comes to having a baby, especially those that give birth.
 They are continually reminded of the countless mistakes they are making and the numerous other things that could go wrong.
 Counselling can support the sifting through all the information on how to 'do' parenting and what to do with the 'ideal' mother pictures portrayed on social media.
 Whilst keeping in mind that there is no ideal way to parent.

 Anxiety and depression

-Some women experience pregnancy anxiety or depression as a result of their prenatal worries, and pregnancy's natural ups and downs become significantly worse.
+Some individuals experience pregnancy anxiety or depression as a result of their prenatal worries, and pregnancy's natural ups and downs become significantly worse.
 Unfortunately, these mental health issues frequently go untreated, which can provide significant difficulties for both them and their infants.
 In addition to being significant risk factors for postpartum depression, anxiety and depression during pregnancy have also been connected to issues like preterm birth, temperamental infants, and behavioural and emotional issues in children.
-These mental health issues can be detected early through counselling and teaching women life-changing coping mechanisms.
+These mental health issues can be detected early through counselling and equipping individuals with life-changing coping mechanisms.

 Trauma